Radiation exposure: Risk of cancer, life-span study, linear-non-threshold hypothesis

 Ionizing radiation is known to cause the development of cancer in humans.
 Our understanding of this comes from observation of cancer incidence in atomic bomb survivors.
 The Life-Span Study (LSS) is a long-term study of health effects in Japanese atomic bomb survivors.
 Also, increased incidence of cancer has been observed in uranium miners.
 It is also seen in other medical, occupational, and environmental studies.
 This includes medical patients exposed to diagnostic or therapeutic doses of radiation.
 It also includes persons exposed to environmental sources of radiation including natural radiation.

 In the LSS, 105,427 individuals (out of about 325,000 civilian survivors) were followed from 1958 through 1998.
 During this time, 17,448 cancers were diagnosed.
-The baseline predicted cancer incidence or number of new cancers is about to 7,000.
+The baseline predicted cancer incidence or number of new cancers is about 7,000.
 850 of these cancers were diagnosed in individuals with estimated doses greater than 0.005 Gy.
 In other words, they were due to the atomic bomb radiation exposure, which is 11% or 1 in 10 of the cancers diagnosed.
 The population was defined as those selected to include three major groups of registered Hiroshima and Nagasaki residents: